-Supermoons are caused by the shape of the Moon’s orbit, which is not a perfect circle, but an ellipse, or oval, shape.
-The Moon orbits the Earth once each month, and each month, it reaches a point farthest from the Earth, called apogee, and a point closest to the Earth, called perigee.
+Supermoons are caused by the shape of the Moon’s orbit, which is not a perfect circle.
+It orbit is an ellipse, or oval, shape.
+Each month, it reaches a point farthest from the Earth, called apogee, and a point closest to the Earth, called perigee.

-According to how most people define a supermoon, it occurs when the Moon is at least 90% of the way to its perigee position at the same time it is in its “full” or “new” phase.
-An extreme Supermoon is when a full or new Moon happens at the same time the Moon is at perigee.
+A “supermoon” occurs when the Moon is at least ninety percent of the way to its perigee position at the same time that it is in its “full” or “new” phase.
+When either of which occurs when the Moon happens to be at perigee, the Moon is considered to be an “extreme perigean supermoon.”

 Why New And Full Phases?

-The reason these two Moon phases are singled out is because each of them means that the Sun, Earth, and Moon are in alignment.
+The reason these two phases are singled out is because each of them means that the Sun, Earth, and Moon are in alignment.
 When the Moon is full, it sits exactly on the opposite side of the Earth from the Sun.
 When the Moon is new, it sits between the Earth and the Sun.
 In both cases, the gravitational pull from these two bodies—the Moon and the Sun—combine to create higher-than-normal tides, called “spring tides,” on Earth.
 When the Moon is also at perigee at this time, the effect is magnified into what is called a “proxigean spring tide.”

 Not All Supermoons Are Created Equal!

-The Internet is usually abuzz when there’s a supermoon, with many people speculating that extreme Supermoons can cause natural disasters such as earthquakes, volcanoes, and tsunamis.
-Some even blame earthquakes on supermoon events.
-But most astronomers dismiss this line of thinking, though, arguing that the 2,000-mile difference is minimal in the grand scheme of things — less than 1% of the Moon’s total distance from the Earth — and unlikely to cause much disruption on Earth, beyond the usual proxigean spring tide.
+Many people speculating that extreme supermoons can cause natural disasters such as earthquakes, volcanoes, and tsunamis.
+But most astronomers dismiss this line of thinking, though, arguing that the 2,000-mile difference (less than 1% of the Moon’s total distance from Earth) is minimal in the grand scheme of things and unlikely to cause much disruption on Earth, beyond the usual perigean spring tide.

-Regardless of what you believe about a Supermoon’s impact on Earth, one thing is certain: if the sky is clear, the view of the rising Moon will always be amazing, so get outside and enjoy it!
+Regardless of what you believe about a Supermoon’s impact on Earth, or what you call it, one thing is certain: If the sky is clear, the view of the rising Moon will always be amazing, so get outside and enjoy it!